green64/React-Click-App/README.md

 ## Technology used

-In addition to HTML, CSS, and JavaScript, my React Click-a-Pokémon app uses ```create-react-app``` and Yarn to keep the app updated in the browser.
+In addition to HTML, CSS, and JavaScript, my React Click-a-Pokémon app uses ```create-react-app``` and Yarn to keep the app updated in the browser. g

 ## Code excerpts